#lessonsthroughjoy, #lifelessons, Uncategorized

 Delegating

 I am the kind of girl who likes to do things myself.
-Like my mom likes to say if you want something done right (or the way you like) you must do it yourself.
+They say if you want something done right (or the way you like) you must do it yourself.
 I have had that same train for thought for many years.
 Often letting it rule most of my time and day.

 I wouldn’t allow others to clean because it was not done to my high standards so, I did it myself.
 I like things to look just so, in the yard, in the house, in my business and so on.
 I don’t allow others to help me with much of anything really.